 Defib This! in Santa Cruz offers Emergency Medical Technician (EMT) course to provide students with an academic and working knowledge to successfully pass the NREMT exam, and become state certified to provide basic life support patient care.
 The course provides the basic concepts of emergency care needed to function as an EMT.
 This class will be helpful for other healthcare fields and is a prerequisite for the Paramedic course.

 A union apprenticeship is an excellent career choice if you like to work with your hands; have dexterity, mechanical ability, problem-solving skills and the ability to work collaboratively with a team; want to earn a living wage and good benefits, and want the opportunity to advance in your career.

 Cabrillo College offers degrees in Computer Networking System Administration (CNSA) and Computer Support Specialist (CSS), and various certificates including a Cybersecurity Fundamentals certificate.

 Cabrillo is partnering with the Department of Labor and regional employers with Information Technology needs to provide registered apprenticeships for students pursuing careers in IT, Cyber Security, and Web Development.

 Every office needs a computer applications expert, and it can be you!
 Earn a Business Information Worker certificate in only two semesters, and start your career.

-The Bricklayers and Allied Crafts Local No. 3 offers multiple Apprentice Training Program.
-After completion one of the apprenticeship programs, students will receive a certificate from the United States Department of Labor, the State of California Division of Apprenticeship Standards and also from the International Union of Bricklayers and Allied Craftworkers.
+The Bricklayers and Allied Crafts Local No. 3 offers multiple apprentice training programs.
+After completion of one of the apprenticeship programs, students will receive a certificate from the United States Department of Labor, the State of California Division of Apprenticeship Standards and also from the International Union of Bricklayers and Allied Craftworkers.